Iowa Hawkeyes wrestling: History

 Iowa's 2010 team was one of the most dominant in NCAA history.
 The team won all of its dual meets.
 Iowa shut out their opponents in eight of those duals, including Big Ten opponents Michigan, 36-0, Michigan State, 37-0, and Northwestern, 49-0.
 They also defeated Penn State, 29-6, Minnesota, 28-9, and Ohio State, 32-3.
 This success continued into 2011 until the Hawkeyes' 69-match winning streak ended with a 15-15 tie v. rival Oklahoma State in Stillwater.
 They continued this new "unbeaten streak" into 2012 finally ending in a 16-17 loss to Oklahoma State at home—ending a run of 84-0-1 going back to 2008.
+Unfortunately as of late, the Hawkeyes have been dominated by rival Penn State, having only won three duals in the last ten, even dropping the last three in a row to the Nittany Lions.

-Current roster 2022–2023
+Current roster 2025–2026

 Home meets

 Home meets are held in the 15,500 seat Carver–Hawkeye Arena in Iowa City.
 Several home matches each year are televised by Iowa Public Television or the Big Ten Network.

 On Dec 6, 2008, Iowa set the national dual-meet attendance record for wrestling with a crowd of 15,955 against Iowa State University.
 It was a matchup of the #1 and #2 ranked schools in the country, which Iowa won 20–15.

 On November 14, 2015, #4 Iowa reset the national collegiate wrestling dual-meet attendance record at Kinnick Stadium with over 42,000 fans in a victory over #1 Oklahoma State.
 Years of planning went into the event and it was named Grapple on the Gridiron.
 Tom Brands came up with the idea in 2008, and broke the previous record set by Big Ten Conference rival Penn State in 2013.

 Iowa continually has the best attendance per season.
 Since 2002, when attendance began being compiled, Iowa has led average home attendance nationally 19 out of 20 seasons, the lone exception being 2006 (Oklahoma State).

 The University of Iowa wrestling program sold out of season tickets for the first time in program history in 2021.
 Iowa led the nation in attendance for the 14th consecutive season in 2019-20, setting an NCAA average attendance record of 12,568 fans in seven home dates.
 Official attendance records were not kept in 2020-21.
 The 2019-20 season marked the 12th straight that Iowa averaged more than 8,000 fans.
 It also marked the first time in NCAA history that a program put more than 10,000 fans in the building for every home dual.